orcwg/cra-hub/white-papers/project-types/resources/industry-use-cases.docx.md

 **UseCase 4**
 (e.g. providing a library which one uses in their product also as open source to be reused)

 A manufacturer provides a product with digital elements to the European market.
 The manufacturer needs to develop a new software library on its own to use it as a component in the product with digital elements.
-The software library is also made available under an open-source license to be used by others, without charging a prize for it.
+The software library is also made available under an open-source license to be used by others, without charging a price for it.

 Questions: